Livestock kills despite herd protection: How is this possible?

 - Illegal wolf hunting in Switzerland

-- Wolf cubs in Switzerland under fire
+- Wolf cubs in Switzerland under crossfire

-- Switzerland markets wolf massacre as success
+- Switzerland sells wolf massacre as a success

 - Sloppiness in the office of Katrin Schneeberger